Get A Master's In Environmental Science

-Graduates from Florida Tech are prepared for career opportunities, armed with knowledge of the latest body of technical knowledge in the industry and the experience from doing a considerable amount of research.
-Florida Tech’s curriculum emphasizes biological, chemical or remote sensing studies within the environmental science master’s degree program.
-This gives students the well-rounded background necessary to meet the needs of the numerous career opportunities available to graduates.
+Graduates from Florida Tech are prepared for career opportunities, armed with knowledge of the latest body of technical information in the industry and the experience of doing a considerable amount of research.
+Florida Tech’s curriculum emphasizes biological, chemical, or remote sensing studies within the environmental science master’s degree program.
+This gives students a well-rounded background necessary to meet the needs of the numerous career opportunities available to graduates.

 Research is the foundation of every degree program at Florida Tech.
-As an environmental science master's degree candidate, students pursue advanced academic studies in the use, control and preservation of environmental resources and the enhancement of the quality of life.
-With a strong background in biological, chemical and physical sciences, coupled with basic and applied environmental sciences, laboratory and coursework helps develop solutions to current and future environmental problems.
-The Research recap requires students to develop a plan to address any number of topics in the field including offshore oil spills and drilling impacts, drinking water resources, rising sea levels and more.
+As candidates for the master's in environmental science, students pursue advanced academic studies in the use, control, and preservation of environmental resources and the enhancement of the quality of life.
+Laboratory work and courses propel students toward developing solutions to current and future environmental problems.

-Many professionals in the environmental science master's degree program are working in the field.
-The university’s location also attracts students from around the world for access to Florida’s subtropical climate that offers year-round warm weather and proximity to many diverse ecosystems.
+The university’s location attracts students from around the world for access to Florida’s subtropical climate, offering year-round warm weather and proximity to many diverse ecosystems.

-Students have an opportunity to venture into diverse Florida environments to better understand their fragile and complex natures in environmental science internships and research.
-Students venture into the Indian River Lagoon, the most diverse estuary in the nation, the Atlantic Ocean and other important environments.
+Students have an opportunity to venture into Florida's diverse and fragile environments through research and internships.
+Students venture into the Indian River Lagoon, as well as the Atlantic Ocean and other important environments.
 Kayaking through the Indian River to study native and invasive species, diving into the Atlantic Ocean to study algae, or researching the effects of local weather on ecosystems are what students might do when involved in environmental science internships and research.

 Other topics in the field for environmental science internships and research could include:

-Environmental science internships at Florida Tech provides students an opportunity to work with prestigious environmental organizations including:
+Environmental science internships at Florida Tech provides students an opportunity to work with environmental organizations including:

-The Center for Remote Sensing is a collaborative center between faculty within the college of engineering, science and aeronautics.
-The center encourages excellence in the development and application of remote sensing science and technology.
-Field studies are conducted from the air and sea, either through Florida Tech’s fleet of aircraft or small boats, or though off-shore charters.
+The Center encourages excellence in the development and application of remote-sensing science and technology.
+Field studies are conducted from the air and sea, either through Florida Tech’s fleet of aircraft or small boats, or though offshore charters.

 Core areas of research includes:

-The center has consulted and provided services to defense contractors, NASA, Department of Energy, water management agencies, Department of State, and U.S. Department of Education, among others.
+The center has consulted and provided services to defense contractors, NASA, the Department of Energy, water management agencies, the Department of State, and the Department of Education, among others.

-This group is dedicated to the practice and implementation of sustainable practices for the Florida Tech community.
+The Student Organization for Sustainability Action (SOSA) is dedicated to the implementation of sustainable practices for the Florida Tech community.
 The organization strives to identify and apply sustainability advances not just at Florida Tech but also throughout all colleges, campus facilities and support services.

-This club exists to better serve environmental awareness on campus, increase environmental friendliness and create a community of like-minded individuals who share ideas and engage the Florida Tech community through service, fundraising and events.
+The Florida Tech Environmental Club exists to better serve environmental awareness on campus, increase environmental friendliness and create a community of like-minded individuals who share ideas and engage the Florida Tech community through service, fundraising, and events.

-Environmental science careers are found in government agencies at the local, state and federal level, as well as environmental consulting firms, not-for-profit organizations (such as conservancies) and higher education.
-Environmental scientists often interact with other scientists (chemists, biologists, oceanographers, for example) as well as engineering firms and politicians.
+Environmental science careers are found in government agencies at the local, state and federal level, as well as environmental consulting firms, nonprofit organizations (such as conservancies), and higher education.
+Environmental scientists often interact with other scientists (chemists, biologists, and oceanographers, for example), as well as engineering firms and politicians.

-The Occupational Outlook Handbook, published by the U.S. Department of Health Bureau of Labor Statistics (BLS), provides information about specific jobs including median annual pay, working conditions and job outlook, among other things.
+The Occupational Outlook Handbook, published by the US Department of Labor’s Bureau of Labor Statistics (BLS), provides information about specific jobs including median annual pay, working conditions and job outlook, among other things.

-Employment of environmental scientists and specialists is projected to grow 15 percent from 2012 to 2022.
-While one area of growth is expected to be in private consulting, environmental science careers also include positions as climate change analysts, remediation managers (clean up of contaminated environmental sites), environmental health specialists or environmental chemists.
-For more information on other careers, check The Occupational Outlook Handbook.
+Employment of environmental scientists and specialists is projected to grow 15% from 2012 to 2022.
+While one area of growth is expected to be in private consulting, an environmental resource management career can also include a position as a compliance officer, remediation manager (clean-up of contaminated environmental sites), or managerial position in land planning and conservation.

 Although not an exhaustive list, examples of jobs in environmental science include: